CalPolyUROV/UROV2018/Arduino_ESP/README.md

 # Arduino-ESP Communication Information

 This readme explains how to control and communicate with an ESP8266 using an Arduino.
 I hope that this functions as a quick intro to help you start developing as fast as possible.
+The Arduino projects included here are examples of how to communicate with the Arduino.

 ## Hardware Setup